folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     This identifier is given to the `Application` constructor so when stepping backward the function and the argument can be recovered.

-    ```haskell
-    Map Identifier (Value, Value)
-    ```

-    You might think that a stack would be a simpler solution, but a stack can give undesired behavior.
+    You might think that a stack would be a simpler solution, but a stack can give invalid behavior.
     Say that a participant is running in two locations, and the last-performed action at both locations is a function application.
 Now we want to undo both applications, but the order in which to undo them is
     undefined: we need both orders to work.
 When the application keeps track of exactly which